Port Kavkaz: History

 During the Russian invasion of Ukraine, at the end of May 2024 Ukrainian Neptune missiles struck an oil depot at the port, which stored oil products bound for Crimea.
 Two railway train ferries were damaged in May.

 In a July attack the railway train ferry was damaged.

 On 22 August 2024, a rail ferry carrying wagons of fuel was struck by a Ukrainian missile in Port Kavkaz.
 One source suggested a Neptune missile hit the ferry.
 Simultaneously the Kerch Bridge was closed due to a "missile threat".

+Overnight on Sunday and Monday of 5 and 6 April 2026, the rail ferry was again struck and destroyed by Ukrainian military drone.
+It was the last train ferry crossing the Kerch Strait after the rail ferry ship was hit in March.